 10. Increased Production of Red Blood Cells

-While I’m on the topic of red blood cells, Fennel doesn’t just help to increase the amount of hemoglobin in the cells, it also helps to increases the number of them.
-Copper and iron are both valuable ingredients when your body’s making these cells and fennel is rich in both.
+While I’m on the topic of red blood cells, Fennel doesn’t just help to increase the amount of hemoglobin in the cells, it also increases the number of cells.
+Copper and iron are both valuable ingredients for this type of cells and fennel are rich in both.

-Respiratory problems, such as Angina, could be a knock-on consequence of anemia and fennel can help to stave this off.
-Angina is pain in the chest caused by a lack of oxygen-rich blood to the heart.
-To keep up a regular flow of this blood to the heart, fennel is an easy and delicious way.
+Cardiopulmonary problems, such as angina pectoris, could be a knock-on consequence of anemia and fennel can help to stave this off.
+Angina is the medical name for chest pain, which is the consequence of coronary heart disease when the heart isn’t perfused with a sufficient amount of blood To keep up a regular flow of this blood to the heart, fennel is an easy and delicious way.

 12. Strengthens Your Heart

-Not only can fennel help to improve the quality and amount of blood that your heart is using, it can also help to lower cholesterol levels.
-Basically this means that regular consumption of fennel can lower blood pressure, helping blood travel more easily throughout the body which can only be a good thing for your overall health.
+Not only fennel can help to improve the quality and amount of blood that your heart is pumping, but it can also help to lower cholesterol levels.
+Basically, this means that regular consumption of fennel can lower cholesterol levels, reducing the risk of atherosclerotic damage of heart vessels.

 13. Cleanses Blood